-- The child does not have the necessary discernment
+- The child does not have the necessary judgment

 - The procedure does not concern the child

-- Hearing is not necessary to resolve the dispute
+- The hearing is not necessary for the resolution of the dispute

-- Hearing appears to be contrary to the interests of the child
+- The hearing appears to be contrary to the child's interests

-In case of refusal, the judge informs the parents and mentions the reasons in his decision.
+In the event of refusal, the judge shall inform the parents and state the reasons in his decision.

-When the minor refuses to be heard, the judge examines the reasons for the refusal.
+Where the minor refuses to be heard, the judge shall examine the reasons for such refusal.

 At the initiative of the judge

-The hearing must allow the judge to have the child's opinion if he considers it necessary for his decision.
+The hearing must enable the judge to have the child's opinion if he considers it necessary for his decision.

 The child is summoned by simple letter.

-He is informed that he may be heard alone, with a lawyer or with a person of his choice.
-If the choice of the person does not appear to be in the interests of the minor, the judge may designate another person.
+He shall be informed that he may be heard alone, with a lawyer or with a person of his choice.
+If the choice of the person does not appear to be in the minor's best interests, the judge may appoint another person.

-if the minor writes that he or she wants to be assisted by a lawyer and has not already chosen one, the judge will ask for a lawyer to assist him or her.
+if the minor writes that he or she wants to be assisted by a lawyer and has not already chosen one, the judge shall request the appointment of a lawyer to assist him or her.

-A minor who has chosen to be heard by a lawyer shall automatically be legal aid.
+A minor who chooses to be heard with a lawyer is automatically entitled to legal aid.